 Protective factors – influences or circumstances in an individual’s life that help them to cope successfully with life’s challenges and buffer them from harm.
 Protective factors are instrumental in supporting healthy development, building resilience, and strengthening core life skills.

-Physical abuse - A form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+Physical abuse – A form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.

 Positive stress response – is a normal and essential part of healthy development, characterized by brief increases in heart rate and mild elevations in hormone levels.
 Some situations that might trigger a positive stress response are the first day with a new caregiver or receiving an injected immunization.